DavidBatoDev/chat-app-sentimentAI/README.md

 - **Group Chat Info Page**: Group creators can edit group chat details.
 - **Real-time Chat**: Real-time messaging powered by Socket.io.
 - **Image Upload**: Users can upload images in chats using Firebase storage.
+- **Sentiment Analysis**:
+    - **Emotion Classification**: Each chat message is analyzed for emotion using a Hugging Face model (e.g., j-hartmann/emotion-english-distilroberta-base).
+    - **Visual Cues**: The chat message boxes are colored based on the highest detected emotion, and scores for all emotions are displayed.
+- **Profile Info Page**: Users can view and edit their profile information.
+- **Group Chat Info Page**: Group creators can edit group chat details.
+- **Dark/Light Mode**: Seamlessly switch between dark and light themes across multiple screens.

 ## Tech Stack